Sacroiliac Joint Hypermobility - What Is It?

 Evaluation of the sacroiliac joint

 There are many tests to examine the mobility of this joint and to diagnose hypermobility or other conditions.
-Thus, the tests can be of different complexity and are generally adapted differently by each physiotherapist.

 In addition, the same test can produce different results.
 You should note that the need for an anamnesis before such tests is also important because it helps the professional to guide you towards this type of examination.